Bensonese/GettingCleaningData_Assignment/README.md

 variables <- sub("^f", "Freq_", variables)
 colnames(x) <- c(variables, "Subject", "Activity")

+#### Move the "Subject" and "Activity" variables to the first two columns to facilitate future reference and data manipulation

 a <- x[,1:66]
 b <- x[,67:68]
 x <- cbind(b,a)

+#### Create a new, tidy data set with the average of each variable for each activity and each subject and output the resultant data frame as a text file with appropriate formats

 library(dplyr)
 tidy <- x %>% group_by(Subject, Activity) %>% summarise_each(funs(mean))